Emirate of Dubai

+Governance

+Dubai is governed as an absolute monarchy by the Al Maktoum family, who have ruled since 1833.
+It operates within the federal structure of the UAE, with the Ruler of Dubai also serving as the Vice President and Prime Minister of the UAE.

 Geography

 The city of Dubai is located on the coast of the Persian Gulf, while the Emirate stretches inland and is bordered to the south by the emirate of Abu Dhabi, to the northeast by the emirate of Sharjah, to the southeast by the country of Oman, to the east by the emirate of Ajman, and to the north by the emirate of Ras Al Khaimah.

-Municipalities

-The 4 municipalities of Dubai are: